Links Page

 venerable electronics magazine.

-But the magazine is shifting in focus and has lost a lot of weight.
+But the magazine had lost focus and weight.